PetervanderBurgt/Physical_Eetlijst/README.md

 # Physical Eetlijst
-Physical Eetlijst is a personal project to interface with the popular dutch student houses website [Eetlijst](https://eetlijst.nl/).
+Physical Eetlijst is a personal project to interface with the popular dutch student houses website [Eetlijst](https://eetlijst.nl/) and create a physical representation of the statuses of the website which shows who is there for dinner.

 ## Inspiration
 This Physical Eetlijst was first inspired by others living on the University of Twente campus, all credits for the idea should be given to them.